Terms And Conditions

 In addition to radiographs etc, video or photographic images of patients and lesions may be obtained.
 These images may be used for veterinary or public education, or for the promotion of the practice.
 All images may be used in both printed and electronic media.
 All rights to the use of any of the images remain with the practice.

-Phone calls to, or from VetHospital are recorded.
+Phone calls to, or from VetDentis may be recorded.
 The purpose of this recording is for training, compliance and security.
 The recordings may be used in the case of any dispute.

 The term "CCTV" is used to encompass the use of webcams, video recording and other similar devices.
 Both images and sound are usually recorded.
-Most of the areas of VetHospital are covered by CCTV recording.
+Areas used by VetDentist may be covered by CCTV recording.
 This includes the external car park, the reception area, the consultation rooms and other areas of the practice.
 The purpose of this recording is for training, compliance and security.
 The recordings may be used in the case of any dispute.

 Prescriptions are available from VetDentist.
 You may obtain Prescription Only Medicines, category V, (POM-Vs) from your veterinary surgeon OR ask for a prescription and obtain these medicines from another veterinary surgeon or pharmacy.
 Your veterinary surgeon may prescribe POM-V’s only for animals under his/her care.
 A prescription may not be appropriate if your animal is an in–patient or immediate treatment is necessary.
 A charge will normally be made for providing a prescription – this will cover the costs of administration, choosing an appropriate medication, reviewing the previous history of the patient, recording details of the prescription on the history, writing the prescription and recording the details on the standard BVA format.